-Pay ranges shall be related directly to the position classification plan and shall be determined with due consideration to ranges of pay for other classes, the relative difficulty and responsibility of work, the recruiting experience of the City, the availability of employees in particular occupational categories, prevailing rates of pay for similar employment in private and other public jurisdictions in the area, employee turnover, cost-of-living factors, the financial policies and economic considerations of the City.
-The minimum and maximum rates of pay assigned the Classes of positions shall be those which most nearly reflect these factors.
+Pay ranges shall be related directly to the position classification plansalary schedule set by the Classification and Compensation Study completed and approved by the Board of Aldermen on January 18, 2022. and shallPlacement of an employee in specific pay ranges shall be determined with due consideration to ranges of pay for other classes, the relative difficulty and responsibility of work, the recruiting experience of the City, the availability of employees in particular occupational categoriesmarket analysis, and internal equity., prevailing rates of pay for similar employment in private and other public jurisdictions in the area, employee turnover, cost-of-living factors, the financial policies and economic considerations of the City.
+The minimum and maximum rates of pay assigned the Classes of positionseach pay range shall be reviewed annually with the adoption of each budget, considering the above be those which most nearly reflect these factors.